Architects: Complete Urban, lahznimmo architects

-From the architect.
 Why is this project different?

 This is a new type of facility for the Council that combines both a library and youth centre in a single project, along with a regional Council shop front and Councillor’s offices.
 The Gold Coast City Council engaged Complete Urban and Lahz Nimmo Architects in Association to design the Helensvale Branch Library and Community Cultural Youth Centre (CCYC) and provide an important new cultural asset for the growing local community.